stal-ix/ix/docs/IX.md

 `ix let`

-This command does everything the same as `ix mut`, but doesn’t switch the anchor link.
+This command does everything the same as `ix mut`, but doesn't switch the anchor link.
 The command is useful to inspect the contents of the resulting realm before switching.

 `ix build`